hbc/NGS_Data_Analysis_Course/lessons/05_permissions_and_path.md

 drwxrwsr-x 2 rsk27 rsk27 228 Oct  6 10:28 raw_fastq
 -rw-rw-r-- 1 rsk27 rsk27 377 Oct  6 10:28 README.txt
 drwxrwsr-x 2 rsk27 rsk27 238 Oct  6 10:28 reference_data
-drwxrwsr-x 2 rsk27 rsk27 555 Oct  6 10:29 reference_STAR
 ```

 Look at the permissions for directories (`drwxrwsr-x`): the 'x' indicates that "execute" is turned on.
 What does that mean?
 A directory isn't a program or an executable file, we can't "run" it.

 Well, 'x' means something different for directories.
 It gives someone the right to *traverse* the directory, but not to look at its contents.
 The distinction is subtle, so let's have a look at an example.

 Dr. Vlad Smith's home directory has three subdirectories called `venus`, `mars`, and `pluto`: